|Canadian Intelligence Corps (C Int C), "Acorn"

 During the early 1950s, an Intelligence staff supported the RCAF's 1 Air Division in Europe.
 This Division later became 1 Canadian Air Group until its disbandment in Germany in 1992.

-During the Korean conflict, No. 1 Field Security Section (FSS) was included as part of 24 Canadian Infantry Brigade.
+During the Korean conflict, No. 1 Field Security Section (FSS) was included as part of the 25th Canadian Infantry Brigade.
 This Section included representatives from both active and Reserve Forces.

 Canadian Korea Medal